top of page

 Let’s talk tendons, hormones, and that nagging Achilles pain that won’t go away!

-As women enter perimenopause and menopause, one major hormonal shift is the drop in oestrogen, and it doesn’t just affect hot flushes or mood.
-It can also impact the health of your tendons.
+As women enter perimenopause and menopause, one major hormonal shift is the drop in oestrogen.
+This change doesn’t just affect hot flushes or mood; it can also impact the health of your tendons.

 menopause care at whole health osteopathy